Ice hockey in Latvia: National team

 During the cold war the Latvian players played ice hockey under the banner of the Soviet Union.
 Since the fall of the Soviet Union in 1991 Latvians play under the Latvian national team.

 After the collapse of the Soviet Union, the IIHF introduced qualifying tournaments for the Ice Hockey World Cup, as many new national associations wanted to participate.
-The Latvian national team won their World Championship | 1992 | qualifying matches against the Baltic neighbors Estonia and Lithuania and was allowed one year later participate in the C-World Cup in Slovenia.
+The Latvian national team won their qualifying matches against the Baltic neighbors Estonia and Lithuania and was allowed one year later participate in the C-World Cup in Slovenia.
 The C-championship was won with a 2–0 final victory against Ukraine and Latvia rose to the B-group.

 In the following three years, the national team took part in the B World Championships and won it in 1996 just before the Swiss.
 At their first A Group tournament in 1997, the Latvians took seventh place.
 Since then, the Latvian national team have always been part of the A-World Championship and have won several victories against the former occupying power, Russia, 2000 in Saint Petersburg and 2003 in Finland on 4 May, the day of the declaration of Latvian independence.

 With the success of the national team also strengthened the hockey sport in Latvia.
 New ice rinks gradually developed and the Latvian Hockey Higher League became the strongest Baltic league after the dissolution of the EEHL, with a team from Lithuania and Estonia playing each.
 Two new arenas, the Skonto Arena and the Riga Arena were built to host the 2006 Men's World Ice Hockey Championships in Latvia, with a total of 15 ice rinks available.
 With the rise of the league and the improved play and training opportunities many Latvian players returned and the ethnic composition of the teams changed again in favor of the Latvians.
 National and local youth programs were launched so that in 2006 the Latvian Junior National Team was allowed to participate in the U20 World Youth Championship in [British Columbia].
 In the same year, the Latvian U18 team was able to win Division I, so that in 2007 it was first class and participated in the World U18 Championships, but there again relegated to Division I. In 2008 World Junior Championships, the Latvian under-20 team won the tournament in Riga and returned to the A Group.
 In addition, Kaspars Daugaviņš was a top scorer and Artūrs Kulda was voted best defender of the tournament.

 The Latvian national team has never reached beyond the quarter finals of any major ice hockey tournament, except for the 2023 championship after winning against USA and got a bronze medal.